Having a strong chest (pectoral muscles) is one of the most desirable physical trait there is (especially for men).

-To complete them you will have to start by practicing and perfecting the plance hold (see video).
-Basically the planche position is just balancing yourself on your hands while extending your body horizontally (compared to the ground) from head to toe.
+Start by practicing and perfecting the planche hold.
+Basically, the planche position is just balancing your entire body weight on your hands while extending your body horizontally (compared to the ground) from head to toe.

 To work up to the planche, you will start by just trying to balance yourself on your hands with your legs pulled in and your body slightly crouched.
-Eventually you will work up to extending your legs out behind you, and at some point you can add in actually pushing yourself up and down while in the position.
+Eventually, work up to extending your legs out behind you, and at some point, you can add in actually pushing yourself up and down while in the position.

 2) Ring Chest Dips